kbindra/Hack-the-build-Dreamers/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-Requires Nodejs and Python3 to run locally.
+Requires Python3 to run locally.
 See instructions to setup [Python3](https://www.python.org/downloads/).

 ### Installation
 #### Frontend(React)